 - ½ teaspoon Salt

-- 1 teaspoon Better Than Bouillon, chicken flavor, or other chicken bouillon (check for gluten free)
+- 1 teaspoon Better Than Bouillon, chicken flavor, or other chicken bouillon (check for gluten free, if desired)

 - 2 Bay Leaves